 One way to reduce the environmental impact of your contact lenses is to dispose of them correctly.
 A US survey found up to a fifth of contact lens wearers flush their lenses down the toilet or sink.
 These lenses end up in water treatment facilities where they break apart and are deposited in waste sludge.

 This waste sludge is often spread onto agricultural land and consequently, microplastics in the sludge seep into the soil.
 Next, they enter the food chain via the insects and worms in the soil that eat them.
 Or, they run off during heavy rainfall into rivers, lakes and oceans where they are eaten by marine animals.

 One way to avoid all of this is to correctly dispose of your contact lenses by throwing them in the bin.

 But what about the third R, recycle?

 Contact lenses are not recycled by the vast majority of local recycling facilities.
 However, in a bid to contribute to plastic pollution solutions, contact lens manufacturer Acuvue has launched the first contact lens recycling scheme in the UK.

 Select opticians across the country offer drop-off points where contact lens wearers can dispose of their used lenses, as well as the blister packaging they came in, for recycling.
 Recycling company TerraCycle will recycle the contact lenses into other plastic products.

 A Team Effort on Global Recycling Day

 Join in the effort to reduce microplastic pollution this month by correctly disposing of your contact lenses or recycling them.
 If you’d like to find out more about contact lens care, disposal or recycling, we’ll be happy to help at Optikal Opticians, your opticians in Potters Bar, Temple Fortune and Finchley.
-Our team of opticians can answer all of your contact lens questions, simply get in touch today.
+Our team of opticians can answer all of your contact lens questions, get in touch today.